Good faith: Bona fides

 Bona fides is a Latin phrase meaning "good faith".
 Its ablative case is bona fide, meaning "in good faith", which is often used in English as an adjective to mean "genuine".
+Some Latin phrases have lost their literal meaning over centuries, but bona fides is still widely used and interchangeable with its generally accepted modern-day English translation of good faith.
 While fides may be translated as "faith", it embraces a range of meanings within a core concept of "reliability", in the sense of a trust between two parties for the potentiality of a relationship.
 For the ancient Romans, bona fides was to be assumed by both sides, with implied responsibilities and both legal and religious consequences if broken.
 According to Roman law, "bona fides requires that what has been agreed upon be done" and was the principle of acting with integrity.
 Fides was one of the original virtues to be considered a divinity in ancient Roman religion.

 In contemporary English, bona fides is synonymous with credentials and identity.
 The phrase is sometimes used in job advertisements, and should not be confused with the bona fide occupational qualifications or the employer's good faith effort, as described below.